Yesterday was the start of a new week after the needless shooting at Sandy Hook Elementary in Sandy Hook, CT, on Dec 14, 2012.

-I dropped off my child at school yesterday morning and was saddened to see a police car and two officers with their guns standing outside the school in place of the principal who usually greets the children as they arrive at school.
+I dropped off my child at school yesterday morning and was saddened to see a police car and two officers with their guns standing outside the school in place of the principal who usually greets the children as they arrive.
 I have to admit I was a bit relieved to know that if someone were to start shooting, the police would most likely stop it before it got out of control, and my child’s life might be spared.
-However, the reality of this situation flattened my spirit, and I felt a profound sadness because of the state of our world.
-Why so much violence?
+But, the reality of this situation also scared me, and I felt a profound sadness because of the state of our world.

 When I was in middle school, all I worried about was what I was going to eat for lunch that day, what boy would or would not like me, or if I was going to be chosen on the better team for kickball.
-Possible bullies at school and getting in trouble at home was all we feared.
-I was a happy-go-lucky child who looked forward to guitar lessons, girl scouts and cheerleading after school; I knew all my classmates.
+Possible bullies at school and getting in trouble at home was all I feared.
+I was a happy-go-lucky child who looked forward to guitar lessons, girl scouts, and cheerleading after school; I knew all my classmates.
 If one were to go missing, we all would feel the loss.

 Forty or so years ago, this “fear” did not exist as it does today.
 We have created a society based on fear.
 We are afraid to take a stand.
 We are afraid of losing our jobs.
 We are afraid of going broke.
-We fear illness, loss and death.
-We are afraid to walk outside our front doors.
+We fear illness, loss, and death.
+We are afraid to walk outside of our front doors.
 We would rather stay inside our homes and surf online than walk to the neighbor’s house and introduce ourselves.
-We are afraid to feel our pain, so we fantasize, take drugs, eat in excess, and create chaos for ourselves by becoming addicted to substances, alcohol, recreational drugs and pills.
-We submerse ourselves in our I-phones, I-pads, I-pods, other electronic gadgets, the internet and TV.
+We are afraid to feel our pain, so we fantasize, take drugs, eat in excess, and create chaos for ourselves by becoming addicted to substances, alcohol, recreational drugs, and pills.
+We are sucked into our I-phones, I-pads, I-pods, other electronic gadgets, the internet, and TV.
 We have become numb and despondent, uncaring and cold, distant and confused, anxious and rude, lifeless and robotic, and disconnected.
 And now, we are even more afraid: we are so fearful that we clutch onto our guns (and rights) tighter.

 “Put more restrictions on the purchase of guns,” they say.
 More restrictions will make it harder to obtain guns, but will it stop the criminals from confiscating and using them?
 I understand wanting to protect ourselves and our loved ones, but I cannot see any other way to protect myself from an attack unless I am always on alert with my gun.
 How am I to live always waiting for the impending “attack?”
 How is that freedom?
 It is not.
 It is living in chains and in anxiety each moment.

 What about protection from tyranny?
 Yes, we need to have the right to own guns, just in case of an impending governmental or other assault.
-But, how many guns do we need to own and hide away?
+But, how many guns do we need to own and hideaway?
 How many is enough?

 Our world is filled with relentless greed.
-The hearts of the people who run institutions, corporations and governments these days are fueled by greed, whose driving force is fear.
+The hearts of the people who run institutions, corporations, and governments these days are fueled by greed, whose driving force is fear.
 The dollar and bottom line is more important than the person.
 This cold attitude creates fear – fear to lose our jobs, fear of going broke, and fear of pursuing what we really desire.
 We lose our authenticity and we embrace someone we are not.
 We have lost our humanity.
-It is time to change the world and stop the downward spiral of fear to love and peace.
+It is time to change the world and stop the downward spiral of fear toward love and peace.

 Imagine, for a moment, a society where everyone owns and carries guns.
-Would you feel safe knowing that at any moment anyone at anytime can start a shoot out because someone else cut them off in traffic, for example?
-Would you feel safe walking out your front door then?
-A society with guns only perpetuates more fear of each other and makes it easier to kill.
-It will further divide us, separate us, further alienate us, and further drive us to despair and loneliness.
+Would you feel safe knowing that at any moment anyone at any time can start a shoot-out because someone else cut them off in traffic, for example?
+Would you feel safe walking out of your front door then?
+A society with guns only perpetuates more fear of each other and makes it easier to kill each other.
+A society like that will further divide us, separate us, alienate us, and further drive us to despair and loneliness.
 Nothing good can come from more guns in more hands.

-I often dream about a world without the violence.
-Many tell me that it is impossible to have a world where something like Sandy Hook shootings only happen once in a blue moon or very, very rarely.
+I often dream about a world without violence.
+Many tell me that it is impossible to have a world where something like Sandy Hook shootings only happens once in a blue moon or very, very rarely.
 Why is it impossible?
-It will take a change of consciousness; it will take a shift in focus, a collective arming of love, a collective new level of acceptance of all human beings without regards to social strata, religion, politics, sexual preference, gender, and color.
+It will take a change of consciousness; it will take a shift in focus, a collective arming of love, a collective new level of acceptance of all human beings without regard to social strata, religion, politics, sexual preference, gender, and color.

-We are at a crucial time of change in history because the fear and resulting violence in this world is at an all-time, disturbing high.
+We are at a crucial time of change in history because the fear and resulting violence in this world are at an all-time, disturbing high.
 Let’s switch the pendulum to love.
 “Be the change you want to see in the world,” said Mahatma Gandhi, who freed an entire nation without ever resorting to violence.
 It starts with you.

-My heart and love go out to each and every person affected by the tragedy that just occurred.
+My heart and love go out to each and every person affected by the tragedy of Sandy Hook.
 I cannot fathom the horror from that day.
 However, the answer, I believe, is not to arm more people with guns.
 The answer is not more violence.
-The answer is less violence; it is a shift in belief and action to one of unity, compassion, acceptance, cooperation, love and freedom regardless of differing beliefs and lifestyles.
+The answer is less violence; it is a shift in belief and action to one of unity, compassion, acceptance, cooperation, love, and freedom regardless of differing beliefs and lifestyles.
 It is time to move forward without more violence.
-It is time to conquer fear with love, not with more guns.